rutian/rutian.github.io.NEW/_posts/2017-10-22-new-website.md

 Old CSS was messy and difficult to maintain.
 Now it is better.

-Old website with handcoded CSS:
+Screenshot of old website with handcoded CSS:

 ![old stuff]({{"media/old_home_page.png" | absolute_url}}){: .ui .fluid .image}